tomas-horak/TOP-Etch-a-sketch/README.md

 # TOP-
-The Odin project - some solutios
+The Odin project - Etch a sketch